 Identify the consequences of violating the laws of athletic training.

 Describe the basic terminology and legal aspects of athletic training and practicing as an athletic trainer (AT).

 Identify and describe precautions that can be taken to avoid legal issues when practicing as an AT.

 MODEL SCENARIO 1: TIM GILLFOIL, JR.

 Tim Gillfoil, Jr., is a 17-year-old junior football player.
 Three weeks into the football season, his father dies.
 His father was his biggest supporter so, when returning to football 2 weeks later, it is a big adjustment for him.
 At that week's Friday night home game, Mr. Gillfoil suffers a concussion.
 He has minor symptoms but is unable to return to the game.
 The following Monday, the AT gives Mr. Gillfoil an ImPACT test to assess his condition.
 These results will be compared with baseline scores obtained before the beginning of football season.
-Two weeks after the concussion, Mr. Gillfoil is scoring normal on the ImPACT test, but he continues to have ...
+Two weeks after the concussion, Mr. Gillfoil is scoring normal on the ImPACT test, but he ...